WPG Talk Radio 95.5 FM and 1450 AM

 About a year later, on February 15th, 1939, seeing a need for a radio voice in Atlantic City, a permit was issued by the federal government to build a new radio station at 1500 AM, which was later changed to 1420 AM.
 On August 9th, 1940, 1420 AM went on the air as WFPG in the World's Famous Play Ground with a 100-watt signal with a transmitter and studio located at Virginia Avenue and the Boardwalk.
 Just a few months later, the station increased its signal to 250 watts to cover a larger area.
 Then, on March 24th, 1941, WFPG moved from 1420 AM to its current dial location of 1450 AM.

 For a number of decades, WFPG aired a full service format with middle of the road music, which appealed to a large audience.
 When casino gaming arrived in Atlantic City in the 1970s, 1450 AM changed call letters to WIIN and became "Win 1450."
 Both the WFPG call letters and the easy listening format returned in the 1980s.
 As the 1990s progressed, WFPG-AM evolved into a news/talk station and even tried an all-comedy format briefly in 1999.
 In February, 2003, the station became South Jersey's very successful ESPN Radio affiliate.
 On October 22, 2012, 1450 AM returned to a news/talk format with a tip-of-the-hat to WPG, the city's original source of news and information.
 In April, 2016, we began simulcasting our programming on 104.1 FM (W281BH).
 In May, 2016, we became WPG Talk Radio 104.1.
+In May, 2019, we moved our programming to 95.5 FM (W238CZ) and became WPG Talk Radio 95.5 FM.

 To this day, the large stained-glass WPG globe from the 1920s remains lit at the top of the main stage at Boardwalk Hall.